nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 # Ong De Zhi - Project Portfolio Page

 ## Overview
-**AniChan** is an all-rounded tool for Anime translators and professionals.
-It features a suite of functionality that can help reduce administration workload, as well as improve translation efficiency and accuracy.
+AniChan is a desktop application created for anime translators to help efficiently manage their workload and time.
+It has a wide variety of tools that can help improve thier workflow effiency and translation accuracy.
+AniChan is built for fast typers, as such the user will interact with it through a CLI.
+It is written in Java with almost 14K LOC.

+Given below are my contributions to the project.

 ### Summary of Contributions
-This section provides a summary of my contribution to the **AniChan** which includes the features implemented, documentations written, and other helpful contributions.

 *   **New Feature:** Added the ability to estimate the time needed to translate a script.
     *   What it does: Allows the user to estimate the time needed to translate one script at a time.
     *   Justification: This feature allows users to find out the time needed to translate a script.
 This will help users to better manage and plan their time.